NET-D3v3l0p3r/Neural-Network-cs/README.md

 # Neural-Network-cs
 This repository is a direct port from [Shiffman's Simple JS Neural Network](https://github.com/shiffman/Neural-Network-p5).
 Rewritten in c# and compiled to dll.
+> License extends that of the original repository by Daniel Shiffman.

 # Use
 ```cs